 Co-working with other brands

 Again, this image reinforces the brand’s commitment to visual storytelling, but the image does not need to be shot in an exotic location.
 It just needed a sense of fun and inspiration to create impact.
-The other lesson here, by all means use popular hashtags, but don’t be afraid to commit to your own hashtags and just stay the course so you can build a following.
+The other lesson here is, by all means, to use popular hashtags, but don’t be afraid to commit to your own hashtags and just stay the course so you can build a following.
 If your product is on trend and meets a need, then customers will find it and follow it.

 UGC inspired by your storyline

 It is one thing to have content inspired by customers who love your product.
 That is the sign of great product and customer experience.
 But you know your marketing resonates with customers when they are replicating visual themes for you.